Uterine fibroids overview

 What are the symptoms of uterine fibroids?

 Most women with fibroids will experience no symptoms at all.
-However, for many women large or numerous fibroids can cause the following symptoms:
+However, large or numerous fibroids can cause the following symptoms:

 - Heavy or prolonged periods